joelouthan/theologic.us/content/posts/creed-apostles/apostles-creed05-Jesus-Christ-crucified.md

 ---
-title: "What Do We Believe: Jesus Christ, Crucified, Died, and Buried"
+title: "What Do We Believe: Jesus Christ--Crucified, Died, and Buried"
 author: Joseph Louthan
 publishDate: 2023-04-06
 categories: